Robert DiBernardo: Rise

-One of the relatively few thought to have become made in the Mafia without a murder to his name, DiBernardo, at that time allegiant to the DeCavalcante crime family, bought the softcore business Star Distributors in the late 1960s, and used it to sell hardcore of all types and media to adult industry businesses around Times Square, long perceived as an insalubrious (if not actually dangerous) district where police did not prevent flouting of obscenity and other laws.
+One of the relatively few thought to have become made in the Mafia without committing a murder, DiBernardo, at that time allegiant to the DeCavalcante crime family, bought the softcore pornography business Star Distributors in the late 1960s, and used it to sell hardcore pornography of all types and media to adult industry businesses around Times Square, long perceived as an insalubrious (if not outright dangerous) district where police did not enforce obscenity laws.
 To many, the proliferation of such businesses in the early 1970s made the area a symbol of the city's decline.
 By the mid-1970s, hardcore child pornography was being openly sold in New York and other US cities, sparking outraged calls for the banning of all pornography and drawing police attention to DiBernardo.
 These films were imported, usually from Denmark or the Netherlands, and were viewed in peep show booths.

 DiBernardo became associated with the Gambino crime family through his acquaintanceship with fellow pornographer and Gambino capo Ettore Zappi.
 Zappi allegedly sponsored DiBernardo for membership in the Gambino family.

 DiBernardo directly commissioned the production of much of the so-called Golden Age of Porn-era hardcore films made in New York; rivals were intimidated out of business or co-opted into his network.
 Independents (such as the San Francisco-based Mitchell brothers) who were immune to pressure due to their location or other reasons had their films pirated.
 In his relationship with the largest US porn seller, Reuben Sturman, it is unclear whether DiBernardo was extorting or collaborating.
 However, FBI bugs caught DiBernardo telling another pornography magnate, Michael Thevis, that "the family" was in charge of his businesses.